ucsb-cs16/w19/backup_lab/lab06.md

 ```

-Push the initial version of the code to github before making any changes by typing the following commands
+Push the initial version of the code to GitHub before making any changes by typing the following commands

 ```
 git add .
 git commit -m "Initial version of Lab 6" git push origin master
 ```
-Note: Remember to push your work to github at the end of EVERY work session.
+Note: Remember to push your work to GitHub at the end of EVERY work session.